Campbell Postnuptial Agreements Lawyers

 Another detail is that effective postnuptial agreements can’t mention information about child custody or child support.
 These family law matters that pertain to children have to be worked out during the divorce proceedings, not in a postnuptial or prenuptial agreement.

-How Can a Postnuptial Agreements Attorney in Campbell Help?
+How Can a Postnuptial Agreement Attorney in Campbell Help?

 At Hepner & Pagan, LLP, we have experience drafting and reviewing prenuptial and postnuptial agreements for spouses throughout Santa Clara County.
 We want to make sure the contract is in your best interests and meets all the standards concerning public policy in California so that you don’t have to spend time adjusting it in the event that your marriage ends in the future.
 If you want to ensure your agreement is done right the first time, hire a caring family law attorney from our firm.